Tcpdump

 Go to

-File -> Export Objects -> HTTP
+File -> Export Objects -> HTTP(or other relevant protocol).

-for network analysis and extract various types of files from captured network traffic.
+By using these commands and techniques, you can effectively utilize tcpdump for network analysis and extract various types of files from captured network traffic.

 Last updated